11 Ways Remote Patient Monitoring Enhances Workflows for Healthcare Teams

 Remote patient monitoring studies are being conducted on remote patient monitoring workflows.
 A recent study identified three critical factors for adopting and scaling remote health tools like remote patient monitoring.
 These include conducting research before planning, designing, and developing RPM interventions, targeting a combination of local diseases to reach and provide accessibility to the general public, and utilizing a patient-centric design to facilitate automatic integration into traditional clinical workflow.

-Robust remote patient monitoring (RPM) workflows create efficiency for medical teams in the following 11 ways.
+Robust remote patient monitoring workflows create efficiency for medical teams in the following 11 ways.

 1) Streamlined Communication

 RPM allows medical teams to monitor patient health data remotely and receive alerts for potential health issues.
-This helps reduce communication gaps and streamline communication between medical professionals and patients.
+This helps reduce communication and care gaps and streamline communication between medical professionals and patients.

 2) Early Detection